ControlSoup/ContraHopper/Software/README.md

 # Asoftware
-This folder contains all the files used to develop the flight software for ContraHopper
+Contains the Flightsoftware used on FlightBread

 # Simulation
 Basalisk framework simulation files